3DRM/publisher-web/README.md

-# Alexandria Web Publisher
+# 3DRM
-An Open-Source free way to control & publish your content.
+An Open-Source free way to control & publish your 3D content.

 ## What is this?
-The Alexandria Web Publisher is a simple way to publish/add content to the Open Index (OIP).
+The 3DRM Web Publisher is a simple way to publish/add content to the Open Index (OIP).
 You create an account, upload your files, set your pricing, and then click Publish.
 Information about your content is then written permanantly into the Florincoin Blockchain.

 ## Features
 - [x] Login to Cryptocurrency wallet using Email & Password